IndieCoderMM/next-portfolio/README.md

 Your app should now be running at [http://localhost:3000](http://localhost:3000)

----

 ## 🧩 Customization

 All page content can be modified in the `/config/content/` folder.
 It includes:

 Just edit the files – no need to dig into components unless you want to.

----

 ## 📝 Content Management (Sanity)

 This template is integrated with [Sanity Studio](https://www.sanity.io/) for flexible content editing.

+- You can manage projects, skills, and other dynamic content through the Sanity dashboard.
+- The Sanity Studio is available at `/dashboard` once the project is running.
-To set up Sanity:
+- To set it up:
   1. Create a project at [sanity.io](https://www.sanity.io/)
   2. Copy the project ID and dataset name into your `.env.local` file
-3. Deploy your Sanity Studio or run locally alongside the frontend
+  3. Run both frontend and Sanity Studio locally, or deploy them together

-You can customize the schema and studio however you like.
+You can also customize the schema or extend it for additional content types as needed.

----

 ## 📬 Contact Form